-The internet is full of brand reviews, product tests and device unboxings (see example here).
-The objective of these is to help readers or viewers to navigate through an endless jungle of product choices and to answer the simple question: is it worth buying or not?
+The internet is full of brand reviews, product tests and device unboxings.
+Their objective is to help consumers to navigate through a jungle of product choices and to answer the simple question: is it worth buying or not?

 In this article I will try this concept on a human.
 André Bertel is a world famous Karate master from New Zealand and I will let you know whether hosting him for an international seminar or a one-on-one training in Japan would be a clever choice or not.

 However, two things have to be made clear right from the beginning.
-First of all, it will be a highly biased endeavor as the „product“ is actually my dear friend.
+Firstly, it will be a highly biased endeavor as the “product” is actually my dear friend.
 Secondly, my female readers will be disappointed since the unboxing part shall be omitted and left to Bertel sensei’s wife Mizuho.

 Who the f*ck is André Bertel?